blessontomjoseph/Sentence_Classification/README.md

     - traing batch size
     - validation batch size
     - dropout probability
-    - weight decay
-    - optimization algorithm
-    - momentum

 - #### Training
-    - the entire data is trained on the best found parameters
-    - model saved on the model directory
+    - the entire data is trained on the best found parametersand the model is saved on the model directory.